$49 – $229

 Mania (also referred to as manic syndrome) is a serious condition involving abnormally high energy levels, feelings of euphoria, and frequent anxiety attacks.
 It’s the opposite of depression, but it can be just as debilitating.

-Manic syndrome can lead to increased tendencies for violence, aggression, irritability, and delusions.
+The manic syndrome can lead to increased tendencies for violence, aggression, irritability, and delusions.
 This condition can be dangerous, causing people to become reckless and at a higher risk of injuries.

 Use CBD with extreme caution for mania due to concerns of worsening the condition.
 Mania is a severe condition that requires the care of trained medical professionals.